Asian Reservoirs: A Conversation with Frédéric Keck

 AEP: In your book, you spend considerable time thinking about the categories of preparedness and prevention.
 From animal husbandry to birdwatching, from the study of viruses to the stockpiling of vaccines, societal-wide anticipation of future pandemics is key to responsiveness to outbreaks.
 In this sense, Covid-19 has thrown the ‘unpreparedness’ of Western countries into stark relief and shown the extent to which Western societies and economies may have to change to accommodate the threat of future epidemics.
 A debate is now raging between those interested in only minimally tweaking our current system to preserve the usual paths of capitalist accumulation and those who see in a ‘pandemic shock’ an unprecedented opportunity to consolidate the infrastructure of data-driven capitalism.
 Lastly, environmental justice campaigners wish this crisis could build momentum towards changing our dysfunctional relationship with the wild and the non-human.
 What lesson about ‘being prepared’ is there to be learnt from the Chinese ‘sentinel’ posts you have studied?

 FK: The anthropologist Andrew Lakoff has taught us that when scenarios of preparedness meet the reality of disasters, we discover that we have always been unprepared.
 The lack of preparedness is precisely the motor that drives contingency planners to put more effort into imagining future disasters.
 What interests me is how these global scenarios are implemented in different locations based on various relations between humans and non-humans.
 In China, the fear of a pandemic was oriented less by the anticipation of a bioterrorist attack than by the fear of the emergence of a flu virus in poultry farms or wet markets; a pandemic was not conceptualised as a sign of godly apocalypse, but rather as a transformation in the heavenly mandate.
-The idea of being unprepared or that one may fail to perceive early warning signals of disasters takes on different meanings if one thinks that ‘Nature’ behaves like God, that is as an essence capable of talking to you directly, or if it is conceived of as a interpretable force that can be understood through its indirect forms of mutation.
+The idea of being unprepared or that one may fail to perceive early warning signals of disasters takes on different meanings if one thinks that ‘Nature’ behaves like God, that is as an essence capable of talking to you directly, or if it is conceived of as an interpretable force that can be understood through its indirect forms of mutation.
 When I worked with virologists and ornithologists, I studied their understanding of a ‘false alarm’.
 This could either mean that their target was wrongly interpreted as a vector of a potential epidemic, or that signs of an impending ‘spill-over’ were not leading to the right kind of prevention and mitigation response.
 In that sense, I was interested to see how Chinese societies perceived questions of environmental justice without sharing the Western theological separation between nature and culture and based on a different ontology of early warning signals, or sentinels.

 MB: Following on from the last question, I wanted to ask your opinion about the social techniques of anticipation we encounter in your book.
 We are now witnessing a flurry of speculation relative to how to anticipate hypothetical future outbreaks and thus envision consequential public measures.
 However, this enormous effort of anticipation is not a neutral process.
 It distributes unequally the capabilities required by social actors to effectively influence their future.
 In circumstances of extreme uncertainty, such as those described in your book, the question is not only ‘whose life is to be protected’, but also ‘what form of life we abandon or let die’.
 In your experience, what is the role assumed by pandemics in shaping the ways we think about our future as a society?

 FK: This is another way to raise the question of social and environmental justice in the time of pandemics, and how preparing for future pandemics will allow us to build more solidarity and equity, or lead us to more competition, looting, and violence.
 I think that the first virtue of pandemic preparedness is to force us to include animals in the concern for vulnerability and care in a world we have transformed and damaged—call it the Anthropocene, if geologists agree.
 But of course, this is not a step forward if it results in us sacrificing some parts of the human population to meet the demands of preparedness.
 However, I don’t think we have to make a choice between protecting humans and animals, and choosing which lives should be protected in a situation of emergency.
 This is one of the effects of the distinction between pastoral power and cynegetic power.
 Pastoral power is ready to sacrifice some parts of the flock for the wellbeing of the whole; cynegetic power takes the perspective of all living beings in a predatory situation, and death occurs almost as an accident that shouldn’t be talked about.
-Preparedness is violent, the world in which we are entering is more favourable to predatory relations than to pastoral care, but hunting societies were more respectful of their environment, and taking their perspective might help us to think the ecological challenges we have to face.
+Preparedness is violent, the world in which we are entering is more favourable to predatory relations than to pastoral care, but hunting societies were more respectful of their environment, and taking their perspective might help us to think about the ecological challenges we have to face.